 Mortgage lender uses gross yield to consider the affordability of buy to let mortgage.

-To find the net yield after deducting necessary expenses like insurances, maintenance and repair cost, management fee or mortgage payments etc. You can calculate the net yield to get a clear picture of your rental yield.
+To find the net yield after deducting necessary expenses like insurance, maintenance and repair costs, management fees or mortgage payments etc. You can calculate the net yield to get a clear picture of your rental yield.
 Here is the formula for it:

 Annual rental income – annual operating costs / total value of property x 100 = Net yield